GenDanRay/GenDanRay/README.md

-- 👋 Hi, I’m Daniel RVO, from americas ui hub
+- 👋 Hi, I’m Daniel RVO, from americas ai-hub
 - ⚡ Fun fact: We will be replaced by AI!

 <!---